“I WASN’T ASKING FOR PERMISSION.” – ELISE STEFANIK

-Through E-PAC, Congresswoman Elise Stefanik (R-NY) has led the national effort to increase the number of Republican women elected to Congress ushering in the historic “Year of the Republican Woman.”
-The growing number of Republican women in Congress will be the majority makers in 2022.
+Through E-PAC, Congresswoman Elise Stefanik (R-NY) has led the national effort to increase the number of Republican women elected to Congress by ushering in 2020’s historic “Year of the Republican Woman.”

 Unfortunately, many of those candidates struggled to win their primaries.
 And only one new Republican woman was elected to Congress in that incoming freshman class.
 In the 116th Congress, only 13 Republican women served in the House of Representatives, making up only 2.9% of Congress.

 E-PAC was launched after the 2018 midterm elections to increase that number by supporting top Republican female candidates in primaries across the country.

 In the 2020 election cycle, 228 Republican female candidates ran for the House of Representatives, and a record 94 of them won their primaries.
 After the general election, 11 out of 15 of the districts that flipped from blue to red were won by E-PAC endorsed Republican women, and the number of Republican women in Congress more than doubled to the highest number of GOP women ever elected in our nation’s history.

 In the 2022 cycle, E-PAC helped recruit and support a record number of Hispanic GOP women and built on 2020’s success to help elect an even higher number of GOP women to serve in the 118th Congress.

 E-PAC will continue working to recruit, develop, support, and mentor slates of top tier women Republican candidates who have demonstrated electability and potential for candidate development and growth.